 What is the Water Quality in Chicopee, Massachusetts?

-Compared to other US cities over 50,000, Chicopee water quality ranks in the lower-middle range for contamination excluding Lead.
+Compared to other US cities, Chicopee water quality ranks in the lower-middle range for contamination excluding Lead.

 Most of their 21 contaminants have cancer-causing attributes.

 - Chloroform is at extremely high levels: 97x health guidelines.

 - Radium is at high levels: 18x health guidelines.

 Let’s look closer at what’s in Chicopee water.